Making plans for The Narrows Zion Hike? These must-know tourist tips will help you make the most of your Zion Canyon Hike on the Virgin River.

 1. TRANSPORTATION IS TOPS

 Before you even begin your trip to Zion, you will want to make travel arrangements to get into Zion National Park.
-While we visited in August 2020, there were very limited shuttle seats available due to social distancing procedures (aka Covid-19 Corona Virus pandemic protocols).
+While we visited in August 2020, there was very limited seating on the shuttle bus available due to social distancing procedures (aka Covid-19 Corona Virus pandemic protocols).

 If you are a last-minute traveler like our family was, you can book tickets the day before you want to enter the park on the same website (recreation.gov).
 The online portal to buy the tickets opens at 9 AM.